Quirktree/info314-website/docs/resources/wifi-reference.md

-# WPA Supplicant Configuration Reference (2020-01-18)
+# WPA Supplicant Configuration Reference (2022-03-29)

 ## Basic Configuration

 Wireless settings for the Pi are controlled by a service called **wpa_supplicant**, which stores information about known wireless networks in a text-based configuration file in **`/etc/wpa_supplicant/`**.
-By default, in Raspbian, the name of this file is **`wpa_supplicant.conf`**.
+By default, in Raspberry Pi OS, the name of this file is **`wpa_supplicant.conf`**.
 You may also encounter an interface-specific configuration where the interface name is appended to the file, e.g., **`wpa_supplicant-wlan0.conf`**.
 In both cases, the file is owned by **root** and requires **root** privileges to read or edit.
+To learn more about **wpa_supplicant**, run the command `

 ??? danger "Security Risk"
-    **`wpa_supplicant.conf`** is protected from casual reading due to the fact that it is a sensitive file that will likely contain your home network keys and a hash of your UW NetID password.
-While hashes typically provide some extra protection of a stored password, MD4 is nearly useless in this regard except with really strong passwords.
+    **`wpa_supplicant.conf`** is protected from casual reading due to the fact that it is a sensitive file that might contain the password to your home network or even the password for your school/work account.

     Practice caution with this file:

     1. Never share the contents of this file directly online.
     1. Scrub passwords, keys, and hashes before committing a copy into a **repository**.
-    1. Reset your password if you lose your Pi or suspect that you may have disclosed it inadvertently.
+    1. Reset passwords if you lose your Pi or suspect that you may have disclosed it inadvertently.

 You can edit **wpa_supplicant** configs directly on the Pi using any terminal-based text editor.
 Alternatively, you can create the file on your local system and copy it into place on the Pi (as described later in this guide).